 - Have provided significant support to graduate education at Duke*

 *–Support can be in many forms, such as donating their time, serving as mentors, or making financial contributions to support graduate students.

 - Recipients of The Graduate School’s Distinguished Alumni Award are automatically inducted into the society.

 - Nominees who are not chosen remain in the pool of candidates for consideration in future years.

-Deans, chairs, directors of graduate studies, students, alumni, and other individuals from the Duke community can submit nominations by completing the online form (not yet available for 2018 nominations), which will ask for a brief statement on why the individual should be considered for the honor.
+Deans, chairs, directors of graduate studies, students, alumni, and other individuals from the Duke community can submit nominations by completing the online form, which will ask for a brief statement on why the individual should be considered for the honor.

 The selection committee will consist of individuals selected from the Executive Committee of Graduate Faculty, other graduate faculty, a graduate student, a representative from Alumni Affairs, and the dean of The Graduate School or a designate.